huplay/demo-gpt-java/models/README.md

 `EleutherAI` is attempting to recreate all the GPT-3 variants, training them on their own dataset (`Pile`). (https://www.eleuther.ai)

+I converted the parameters for the smaller models into my standard format, but optionally you can use the original Pytorch files as well.
+Here you can find the links for the converted parameters.

-They are published the following models so far:
+EleutherAI created the following models so far:

 | Name                               | Hidden size | Dec. no. | Head no. | Max. length | Size of params |                                                                                                             |
 |------------------------------------|------------:|---------:|---------:|------------:|---------------:|-------------------------------------------------------------------------------------------------------------|